MyOnlineStore/bricks/CONTRIBUTING.md

 ### Props
-Props should named like html attributes.
+Props should be named like html attributes.
 Just the essence of what it does like `show` or `error`.
 Only function props should have prefixes.

 ```tsx
 👍 <Checkbox error={this.props.error}>